Nadal’s 15-0 winning streak against childhood friend Gasquet

 —

-MONTE CARLO, Monaco, 2005: In the semifinals, Nadal loses the opening-set tie-break before winning 6-7 (6), 6-4, 6-3.
+MONTE CARLO, Monaco, 2005: In the semifinals, Nadal loses the opening-set tiebreaker before winning 6-7 (6), 6-4, 6-3.
 That was the last time Gasquet took a set off Nadal on his favorite surface.

 —